Cortically based optimal transport: The optimal transport problem

 for all the admissible transport plans between $\mu$ and $\nu$.
 We say that $\gamma$ is induced by a transport map if there exists a Borel map $T\colon X\to Y$ such that $\gamma=(\id\times T)_\#\mu$, in that case

 An optimal transport plan is a transport plan $\gamma$ that realizes the infimum above.
-It is known that such a minimizer exists under very general conditions. \begin{prop}[see {\cite[Theorem 4.1]{villa08}}] Consider $\mu\in\P(X)$ and $\nu\in\P(Y)$.
+It is known that such a minimizer exists under very general conditions.
+We denote the set of optimal plans by $\Opt(\mu,\nu)$. \begin{prop}[see {\cite[Theorem 4.1]{villa08}}] Consider $\mu\in\P(X)$ and $\nu\in\P(Y)$.
 If the cost function $c$ is lower semicontinuous and bounded from below, then there exists an optimal plan $\gamma$ for the functional

 among all $\gamma\in \adm(\mu,\nu)$. \end{prop}